smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 I have been using this interface and prototype versions for several months with a Yaesu FT-530 HT and a Kenwood TM-V71A dual-band mobile.
 I have used SoundModem, Direwolf, Vara FM, Winlink, APRS, and Fldigi.
-It is serving me well, but I already have ideas for the next version:
+It is serving me well, but I have ideas for the next version:
-- use COMM OK as a prerequisite to trigger PTT,
+- use the COMM OK signal as a prerequisite to trigger PTT,
 - make the dimensions of the board slightly smaller,
 - route DTR to the microcontroller as another option for PTT,
 - mount the indicator LEDs on the outside of the case,